com-lihaoyi/os-lib/readme.md

 os.setPerms(p: Path, arg2: PermSet): Unit
 ```

-Sets the filesystem permissions of the given file or folder, as a
+Sets the filesystem permissions of the given file or folder, as an
 [os.PermSet](#ospermset).

+Note that if you want to create a file or folder with a given set of
+permissions, you can pass in an [os.PermSet](#ospermset) to [os.write](#oswrite)
+or [os.makeDir](#osmakedir).
+That will ensure the file or folder is created
+atomically with the given permissions, rather than being created with the
+default set of permissions and having `os.setPerms` over-write them later

 #### os.getOwner